alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week5.md

 `./backend-flask/bin/ddb`

-For interfacing with DynamoDB, we will be using AWS SDK for python (Boto3), so we will need to add it to `requirements.txt` and install it
+For interfacing with DynamoDB, in some scripts we will be using AWS SDK for python (Boto3), so we will need to add it to `requirements.txt` and install it

 https://boto3.amazonaws.com/v1/documentation/api/latest/index.html